Driving Directions To North Myrtle Beach

 Plan Your Visit To The Beach

 Though there is no direct interstate into the Grand Strand (yet!) there are several highways that feed into town from the north, south, and west to help you reach your final destination.
+For those interested in flying, check out our flight tips.

 If you’re wondering how to get the lay of the sand—er—land, we’ve got you covered.
 Check out our free guide to driving to North Myrtle Beach for a complete overview of area interstates and highways and for driving directions from some of our most popular destinations!